NAWEOA Accomplishments 1980 - Present

 • Maintains a website www.naweoa.org which contains useful information for game wardens as well as information for the general public.

 • Provides recognition for members of the profession through an annual award program.
-Awards include Officer of the Year, Torch Awards from each Region for “up and coming” young officers, Valor Awards and Life Saving Awards.
-Special recognition awards are also given.
+Awards include “Officer of the Year”, “Torch Award” (recognition of “up and coming” young officers in each region), “Valor” and “Life Saving” awards, as well as the “Loyal Partner” (K9 and handler) and “Muddy Boots” (recognition of outstanding jurisdictional representative) awards.
+Special recognition awards are also given when appropriate.

 • Sponsors an Annual Officer Exchange Program whereby one officer from the United States and one officer from Canada are chosen each year to visit another jurisdiction in the adjoining country to see firsthand the operation of that country’s fish and wildlife law enforcement.